thunderbird/webext-docs/runtime.rst

       :name: [``extensionId``]
       :type: (string, optional)

       The ID of the extension or app to connect to.
 If omitted, a connection will be attempted with your own extension.
-Required if sending messages from a web page for $(topic:manifest/externally_connectable)[web messaging].
+Required if sending messages from a web page for web messaging.

    .. api-member::
       :name: [``connectInfo``]